dimxy/Simple-JSON-Pointer/readme.md

 RFC 6901 'JSON Pointer' (https://tools.ietf.org/html/rfc6901) implementation for cJSON parser (https://github.com/DaveGamble/cJSON)

+Author: dimxy@komodoplatform.com

 Program language: C

 version: 1.0.0

-limitation: the number of parts in the json pointer is no more than 64
+limitation: the depth in the json pointer is no more than 64 faucets

-To test:
+To test:<br>
   uncomment main() function in cjsonpointer.c and build

-To build:
+To build:<br>
-  gcc -I ./cJSON/ cjsonpointer.c ./cJSON/cJSON.c
+  `gcc -I ./cJSON/ cjsonpointer.c ./cJSON/cJSON.c`